Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Introduction

-Some of our results about the $\gamma$-LQG metric on the boundary may be of independent interest.
-Firstly we establish that the LQG metric given by a free-boundary GFF actually does extend continuously to the boundary: \begin{prop} Fix $\gamma \in (0,2)$.
-Let $h$ be a free-boundary GFF on $\h$ with the additive constant fixed so that the semicircle average $h_1(0) = 0$, and let $\fd_h$ be the associated $\gamma$-LQG metric on $\h$.
-Then $\fd_h$ almost surely extends by continuity to a metric on $\overline{\h}$ that induces the Euclidean topology on $\overline{\h}$.
-The same holds for any surface that is locally absolutely continuous w.r.t.\ the free-boundary GFF, for instance a thick quantum wedge or a single bead of a thin quantum wedge. \end{prop} We also establish local bi-H\"{o}lder continuity w.r.t.\ the Euclidean metric: \begin{prop} In the setting of Prop.~\ref{prop:dh}, there are exponents $\alpha_1$, $\alpha_2 > 0$ such that, almost surely, for each compact $K \subset \overline{\h}$, there exists $C > 0$ finite such that
+Since the equivalence between quantum and Brownian surfaces only holds for $\gamma = \sqrt{8/3}$, the techniques used in~\cite[\S3.2]{metglu} to establish estimates on areas, distances and boundary lengths are not available in this more general setting.
+We instead obtain analogues of these estimates largely via GFF methods, as well as the conformal welding properties of quantum wedges, which let us transfer our understanding of the interior behaviour of our surfaces to their boundaries (sometimes using existing results about the SLE curves that form the welding interfaces).
+In fact, in the case $\gamma \neq \sqrt{8/3}$ the existing literature only addresses LQG metrics associated to whole-plane or \emph{zero-boundary} GFFs; this paper provides the first treatment of the metric on surfaces with free boundary conditions for the complete subcritical case $\gamma \in (0,2)$.
+In particular we establish that the LQG metric given by a free-boundary GFF actually does extend continuously to the boundary: \begin{prop} Fix $\gamma \in (0,2)$.
+Let $h$ be a free-boundary GFF on $\h$ with the additive constant fixed so that the semicircle average $h_1(0)$ equals zero, and let $\fd_h$ be the associated $\gamma$-LQG metric on $\h$.
+Then $\fd_h$ almost surely extends by continuity to a metric on $\overline{\h}$ that induces the Euclidean topology on $\overline{\h}$. \end{prop} Some of our other results about the $\gamma$-LQG metric on the boundary may be of independent interest.
+For instance, we establish local bi-H\"{o}lder continuity w.r.t.\ the Euclidean metric: \begin{prop} In the setting of Prop.~\ref{prop:dh}, there are exponents $\alpha_1$, $\alpha_2 > 0$ such that, almost surely, for each compact $K \subset \overline{\h}$, there exists $C > 0$ finite such that

-for each $z,w \in K$. \end{prop} In proving this result we make no attempt to obtain the optimal exponents, and thus do not expect that the exponents resulting from our proof are optimal.